Clifford (ward)

-Clifford is an electoral ward of Trafford, Greater Manchester, covering most of the Old Trafford area of Stretford.
+Clifford was an electoral ward of Trafford, Greater Manchester, covering most of the Old Trafford area of Stretford.
 It is the north-easternmost ward of Trafford and is bordered to the west by the Longford and Gorse Hill wards.
+It was replaced by Old Trafford ward in 2023.

 Councillors

-Since 2022, the councillors are Sophie Taylor (Labour), Akilah Akinola (Labour), and Waseem Hassan (Labour).
+In 2022, the councillors were Sophie Taylor (Labour), Akilah Akinola (Labour), and Waseem Hassan (Labour).